1Password/scim-examples/beta/google-cloud-run/google-workspace/README.md

 ## Step 1: Create a secret for Workspace credentials

+1. Sign in to the Google Cloud console and activate Cloud Shell: <https://console.cloud.google.com?cloudshell=true>
-1. Enable the Admin SDK API, create a service account named `onepassword-provisioning` and a secret named `workspace-credentials`, and add a secret version from a private key for the service account:
+2. Enable the Admin SDK API, create a service account named `onepassword-provisioning` and a secret named `workspace-credentials`, and add a secret version from a private key for the service account:

     ```sh
     gcloud services enable admin.googleapis.com &&